juice-shop/multi-juicer/readme.md

 ### How many users can JuicyCTF handle?

-The is no real fixed limit.
-(Even thought you can configure one 😉) The custom LoadBalancer through which all traffic for the individual Instances flows, can be replicated as much as you'd like.
+There is no real fixed limit.
+(Even thought you can configure one 😉) The custom LoadBalancer, through which all traffic for the individual Instances flows, can be replicated as much as you'd like.
 You can also attach a [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically scale the LoadBalancer.

+When scaling up, also keep an eye on the redis instance.
+Make sure it is still able to handle the load.

 ### Why a custom LoadBalancer?